kenbeese/DataProcessor/sample/README.md

 Usage (Supposed that current directory is the same as this file)
 --------
-Create json file of mete information "data\_information.json".
+Create json file of meta information "data\_information.json".

     $ ../bin/dataprocessor ./manip1.json